-Murray Foote appointed SNP chief executive
+Murray Foote appointed as new SNP chief executive

 "His managerial experience and skills will enable him to hit the ground running in delivering for SNP members, including leading changes in governance and transparency in party headquarters."

-Both Murray Foote and Peter Murrell stepped down during the dispute over SNP membership numbers, with officials denying claims the party has lost 30,000 members.
+Both Mr Foote and Peter Murrell stepped down during the dispute over SNP membership numbers, with the party initially denying claims it had lost 30,000 members.

-The SNP later confirmed that membership had fallen to 72,186 from the 104,000 it had two years previously.
+The SNP later admitted that its membership had fallen to 72,186 from the 104,000 it had two years previously.

 Mr Foote said he had issued agreed party responses to the media which "created a serious impediment" to his role.

 He maintained that he had issued the responses in "good faith as a courtesy to colleagues at party HQ".

-After his resignation, Mr Foote spoke out against the police investigation into the SNP's finances, calling the process a "wild goose chase" and branded it a "grotesque spectacle".
+After his resignation, Mr Foote spoke out against the police investigation into the SNP's funding and finances, calling the process a "wild goose chase" and a "grotesque spectacle".

-Peter Murrell and his wife, former first minister Nicola Sturgeon, have been arrested and questioned as part of the police inquiry, along with the former SNP treasurer Colin Beattie.
+Mr Murrell and his wife, former first minister Nicola Sturgeon, have been arrested and questioned as part of the police inquiry, along with the former SNP treasurer Colin Beattie.

 All were released without charge pending further investigation.

-Mr Foote will take up his role from Monday 28 August.
+Mr Foote will take up his role from Monday of next week.

+A Scottish Conservative spokesman said the SNP were "merely reshuffling the same people into different posts".

+He added: "Nicola Sturgeon and her husband may be in the background but their top team are still running the show in the party under Humza Yousaf."